Training Session 20 – Practical Necessities: Tech Commitments

 The Crouch family chose not to have any screens for their children before the age of ten, including a television.
 Crouch writes, “The truth is that our children, just like us, will spend far too much of their lives tethered to glowing rectangles.
 We owe them, at the very minimum, early years of real, embodied, difficult, rewarding learning, the kind that screens cannot provide.
 And that is why a family that cares about developing wisdom and courage will exert every effort to avoid the thin simplicity of screens in the first years of life.”7

 The Phelan family took a different approach.
 We’ve always had a television and, for the foreseeable future, will continue to have a television.
-Screen time, for our family, is on weekends only, mostly for sporting events or a family movie, and the kids are allowed one show on Saturday.
 While family screen time is and has been a source of enjoyment, the kids screen time is admittedly more of a battle.
 Andy Crouch states, “We most often give our children screens not to make their lives easier but to make our lives easier.”8 Ouch.
 We’re guilty, as charged, at times, just to get a break.
 Many conversations have been had and will continue to be had over this topic in our family.
 Maybe a bright line rule like the Crouch family adopted is the way to go, especially given how many of us lament the influence screens, and the cultural content flowing from them, are having on our children.
 In any case, what seems abundantly clear is kids won’t suffer from too little screen time, but they most definitely will suffer from too much.

 6th Tech Commitment